SimCMinMax/WoW-BugTracker/.github/ISSUE_TEMPLATE/ptr.md

 name: PTR
 about: Create a report for PTR version
 title: ''
-labels: 1-PTR
+labels: 1-PTR, 2-Shadowlands
 assignees: ''

 ---

 **Game Version:**
-> 8.3.0 PTR Build 33775
+> 9.0.1 PTR Build 35522

 **Description:**
 > What is your bug about?

-**Details:**
-> Try to explain the bug.

 **Logs, Images, Videos**
-> Please attach Logs, Images, and/or a Video of the bug.
+> Please attach Logs, Images, and/or a Video of the bug if applicable.

 **Reproducible:**
 > Examples: yes/rarely